 The value of disease management programs.
 Is it time to reevaluate your offerings?

 Providing employees with the information and tools they need to manage an illness or injury will empower employees.
 Additionally, it will help them engage with their medical teams.

 Disease management offerings, like the ZaggoCare System, may save money.
 Engaging patients may reduce the number of hospitalizations and ER visits, reduce the risk of diagnostic errors, and lead to other cost savings.

-Disease management programs may also reduce missed work hours.
-Absenteeism and lost productivity cost employers billions of dollars each year.
+Importantly, disease management programs may also reduce missed work hours, which is a serious concern since absenteeism and lost productivity cost employers billions of dollars each year.

 For example, a 2009 report estimates that lost economic output associated with seven common health problems (cancer, diabetes, heart disease, hypertension, mental disorders, pulmonary conditions and strokes) costs US businesses an estimated $1 trillion dollars per year in lost work days and lowered productivity from employees who are patients and/or family caregivers.